toluse/photon-resin-calibration/010editor-template/README.md

 # 010 Hex Editor Template

 Download 010 Editor
-Drop anycubic-photon-hextemplate.bt into the template folder Open the .photon file you want to edit apply the template to reveal the meaning of the blocks
+Drop cbddlp-hextemplate.bt into the template folder Open the .photon or .cbddlp file you want to edit apply the template to reveal the meaning of the blocks

 Check the short intro video on how to hack the files